Germany warns Turkey against 'provocation' in Mediterranean over gas exploration | DW | 13.10.2020

 He appealed to Ankara to remain open to talks and not resume seismic exploration of gas reserves in the contested waters, adding that Germany stood in "full solidarity" with Cyprus and Greece as EU partners in the stand-off with Turkey.

 As Germany holds the rotating EU presidency, Maas has been mediating between Ankara and Athens.
-The minister currently has no plans to travel to Turkey to mediate in the dispute.
+He said he had deliberately left Turkey out of his visit.

+"My decision only to travel to Nicosia and Athens today is owing to the current developments that we have been talking about," Maas said, adding: "It is up to Turkey to create the conditions for talks."

 Read more:Greece and Turkey: A difficult friendship